Dook97/samoro.st/site/content/blog/knot-tutorial/index.en.md

 the same token any remote registered as a *slave* via the `notify` option, should be able to request a zone transfer.

-`dnskey-management: incremental` is *required* for multisigner setups without shared private keys.
-Usually a *DNSKEY* record without a corresponding private key in Knot's database is purged from the zone.
+Usually a *DNSKEY* RR without a corresponding record in Knot's database of keys is purged from the zone.
 This behaviour would collide with the *dnskey-sync* mechanism, so we need to disable it.
 The disadvantage is, that under certain circumstances abandoned dnssec-related records may remain in the zone until removed manually.

 The traditional *KSK+ZSK* dnssec model is slowly becoming antiquated since modern cryptographic algorithms are capable of good security properties with